I just checked the YouTube echo chamber. It had to do with The Heretics of Rotting Christ, their latest 2019 full-length epic.

 You’ll find little gems in there, though.
 Like Dies Irae (days of wrath), named after the famous catholic poem.
 Or again Fire God and Fear with its hypnotic qualities.

 And most of the tracks we get on this record are smartly produced.
 Which – again – would be the expectation from a band of this standing.
 So no, not all is bad on The Heretics, far from it.

 Never mind that all of them tracks seem somehow cut from the same cloth, just with different embroidery.
 Like a cook without fantasy, using the same base for all his dishes.

-So, in this light, are you aware of cookie cutter homes?
+So, in this light, are you aware of cookie-cutter homes?

 Promoters in the US do that a lot.
-They buy cheap land in a desert terrain – for instance – and then urbanize all that with a bunch of homes of exactly the same make and size.
+They buy cheap lots of land in a desert terrain – for instance – and then urbanize all that with a bunch of homes of exactly the same make and size.
 Mass production, not made for artistry, but to maximize profits.

 Now, The Heretics exudes exactly that very same scent.

-Rotting Christ‘s template driven approach to new music has not really impressed me.
+Rotting Christ‘s template-driven approach to new music has not really impressed me.
 True, they put a lot of work into their theme.
 It is full of dark monologues, poetry of the pit, and a powerful, rough, down-and-dirty sound.
 But the underlying riffing, chugging and bellowing has got that smell of Rituals all over it.
 On top of that, The Heretics somehow lost the mighty crunch its predecessor had in spades.